- Third generation of Nissan's popular flagship crossover symbolizes Nissan's design-led product and brand renaissance

 "We want everyone to feel like they are being taken care of, not just the driver.
 It's a continuation of the social lounge theme introduced in the Resonance Concept – a place you want to share with friends," added Nakamura.
 "Of course, not to be overlooked is Murano's crossover versatility, which is why the segment has become so popular in the first place."

-The new Murano's cargo area has been reconfigured (versus the previous generation) to provide a projected best storage space in the segment (with seats up).
+The new Murano's cargo area has been reconfigured (versus the previous generation) to provide ample storage space with the seats up.
 The rear cargo area, for example, accommodates four large suitcases, while the rear seats fold flat for greater cargo convenience.
 With the easy rear seat release and available power rear seat return, Murano converts from people hauler to cargo ship or back within seconds.
 All configurations can be done from the back, with no walking to each door.

 Standard 3.5-liter V6 and an Extra Set of Eyes

-"While driving a new Murano is designed to be an exciting social experience, we also intend it to be a safe one," said Andy Palmer, chief planning officer and executive vice president, Nissan Motor Co., Ltd. "We've given Murano 'an extra set of eyes' – a suite of advanced safety features designed to help look out for you."
+"While driving a new Murano is designed to be an exciting social experience, we also intend it to be a safe one," said Pierre Loing, vice president, Planning, Nissan North America, Inc. "We've given Murano ‘an extra set of eyes' – a suite of advanced safety features designed to help look out for you."

-The new Murano incorporates up to four onboard cameras (front, rear, two side) and three radar systems (one front, two side) to provide input to a range of available technologies, including Blind Spot Warning (BSW), Predictive Forward Collision Warning (PFCW) Forward Emergency Braking (FEB) and Intelligent Cruise Control.
-The new Cross Traffic Alert (CTA) system utilizes radar to detect a vehicle approaching from either side of the Murano when backing out of a parking space.
+Murano incorporates up to four cameras (front, rear, two side) and three radar sensors (one front, two side) to provide input to a range of available technologies, including Blind Spot Warning (BSW), Predictive Forward Collision Warning (PFCW) Forward Emergency Braking (FEB) and Intelligent Cruise Control (ICC).

-Parking a new Murano is made easier with the available class-exclusive Around View® Monitor with Moving Object Detection, which is designed to reduce the normal complexity of parallel parking by giving an all-around view of the surrounding area from front, rear and side cameras.
+Parking a new Murano is made easier with the available class-exclusive Around View® Monitor (AVM) with Moving Object Detection (MOD), which is designed to help reduce the normal complexity of parallel parking by giving an all-around view of the surrounding area from front, rear and side cameras.

 The system is not just for parallel parking, however, helping view the vehicle's placement in pull-in spots, garages and against curbs.
-The Moving Object Detection (MOD) system helps the driver to detect moving objects such as shopping carts or strollers when backing out via an on-screen notification and warning chime.
+The Moving Object Detection system helps the driver to detect moving objects such as vehicles, shopping carts or other large objects when backing out via an on-screen notification and warning chime.

-Murano also includes as standard the Nissan Advanced Air Bag System (AABS) with dual stage supplemental front air bags with seat belt sensors and an occupant classification sensor, front-seat mounted side-impact supplemental air bags, roof-mounted curtain side-impact supplemental air bags with rollover sensor and driver's seat knee air bag.
+Murano also includes as standard the Nissan Advanced Air Bag System (AABS) with dual stage supplemental front air bags with seat belt sensors and an occupant classification sensor, front-seat mounted side-impact supplemental air bags, roof-mounted curtain side-impact supplemental air bags with a rollover sensor and a driver supplemental knee air bag.

-"With advanced, purposeful technology designed to keep you safe and connected, along with its refined everyday driving experience, this all-new Murano adds the solid substance to go with its unmatched emotional style," said Palmer.
+"With advanced, purposeful technology designed to help keep you safe and connected, along with its refined everyday driving experience, this all-new Murano adds the solid substance to go with its unmatched emotional style," said Loing.

 A Range of Models, Now Assembled in America

-The 2015 Nissan Murano will be offered in four grade levels when it goes on sale in late 2014: S, SV, SL and Platinum.
+The 2015 Nissan Murano is offered in four grade levels: S, SV, SL and Platinum.
 Each is available in front-wheel drive or all-wheel drive.

-The new Murano also becomes the first Murano (and the ninth vehicle) assembled in Nissan's Canton, Mississippi plant, which is the most diverse facility by number of models in Nissan's North American network.
+The new Murano also becomes the first Murano (and the eighth vehicle) assembled in Nissan's Canton, Mississippi plant, which is the most diverse facility by number of models in Nissan's North American network.
 The Canton Vehicle Assembly Plant becomes the global source for Murano production, creating export opportunities to more than 100 markets.
-Murano will be assembled on the same line as Xterra, Frontier, Titan and Armada.
+Murano is assembled on the same line as Xterra, Frontier, Titan and Armada.

-"Murano resets the standard in class once again," concluded Palmer.
+"Murano resets the standard in class once again," concluded Loing.

 # # #